DrewNaylor/Retiled/README.md

   - The suggestions would be difficult to do when it comes to actually predicting text, but showing the text should be fine
   - The keyboard had a `paste` button at the very left part of the suggestion bar, so that needs to be added as well
   - Text-based emoticons are another thing it needs besides multi-language support (this whole thing needs multi-language support, but I don't really know how to do localization even if I did know multiple languages, so hopefully someone who knows how to do that can help with it)
+  - May as well add the text navigation "stick" that Windows 10 Mobile had, since it's one of the few good things that version did.
+This will be one of the few features from W10M.
 - Text selection that looks and behaves like WP
   - Tap a word once to select it, and drag the corners to change the selection
   - Surprisingly enough, Plasma Mobile has floating cut/copy/paste buttons that go above the selection, but they aren't quite enough, so I think a hybrid of iOS, Plasma Mobile, and Windows Phone would be the best thing.
 It would look like the WP buttons where icons are in circles, but there's a button for `cut` like Plasma Mobile and another button for `select all` like iOS because it's useful.